ukf/ukf-meta/mdx/uk/README.md

 ### Export Preview Aggregate vs. Export Aggregate

-Status (2017-12-05):
+Status (2020-04-22):

-* These aggregates are currently identical.
+* The `export-preview` aggregate includes a `cacheDuration` attribute with a value of six hours.

 ## Production Maturity Pipeline